nchangfong/watermarker/README.md

 # watermarker

 ### Description
-A program I wrote for adding watermarks to photos using the [Python Imaging Library](http://www.pythonware.com/products/pil/) (PIL)
+A program I wrote for adding watermarks to photos using the [Python Imaging Library](http://www.pythonware.com/products/pil/) (PIL).
+It's relatively untested but I've successfully executed the program in a virtual machine running Ubuntu 14.04.3 with only `git` and the VirtualBox Guest Additions installed.

 ### Instructions
-in the watermarker directory create `input`, `output`, and `watermarks` directories.
+In the watermarker directory create `input`, `output`, and `watermarks` directories with the following command:

 `mkdir input output watermarks`

-Your file structure should look like this:
+Your file structure should now look like this:
 ```
 ├── input/
 ├── output/